aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 2. Click **Next** on the Select Template page.
 3. Select your default VPC and any one of the subnets within that VPC.
 4. If you already have an Access Key Pair for this region that you have access to, enter that key pair.
-Otherwise, you will need to create a new key pair.
-Instructions to create a new key pair.
+Otherwise, you will need to create a new key pair. ([creating a key pair using amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair))
 5. Leave the Allow RDP access from as 0.0.0.0/0 or enter the public IP of the computer from which you plan to access the Windows server.
 You can find your public IP address at http://www.whatismypublicip.com/
 6. Click **Next**.